meesern/meesern.github.com/_mm/source/draft/busaba-workflows.html.markdown

 Hybrid Solution
 ...............

 One hybrid solution could be to fully constrain marker to dish type and partially constrain food to dish type such that each dish type can be used for a small number of foods.
 Here food defines dish type but dish type does not define food.
 This has the advantage of fitting with Busaba existing practice.
-The problem remains unsolved of manging the restricted mapping of food to marker.
+The problem remains unsolved of managing the restricted mapping of food to marker.